kristianmandrup/cancan-permits/README.markdown

 * Define a Permit for each Role.
 * For each Permit, define what that Role can do

-To add Roles to your app, you might consider using a *roles* gem such as *roles_generic*
+To add Roles to your app, you might consider using a *roles* gem such as [Roles Generic](http://github.com/kristianmandrup/roles_generic) or any of the ORM specific variants.

 ### Define which Roles are available